Connect with others who understand.

 Doppler Echocardiography

-Doppler echocardiography uses colors to show how blood is flowing in the heart and blood vessels.
+Doppler echocardiography uses colors to show how blood flows in the heart and blood vessels.
 The image above is from a normal heart.
 (CC BY-SA 3.0/Kalumet)

 What To Expect With an Echocardiogram

 Getting an echocardiogram is a fairly straightforward procedure.
-A TTE typically takes 15 to 20 minutes, and a TEE also can take up to 20 minutes.
+A TTE typically takes 30 to 60 minutes, and a TEE takes up to 90 minutes.

 TTEs don’t require any preparation, and you can eat or drink as you normally do before the procedure.
-You’ll likely be asked to remove your shirt so the sonographer can place patches that measure your heart’s electrical activity onto your chest.
+You’ll likely be asked to remove your shirt so the sonographer can place patches on your chest to measure your heart’s electrical activity.
 This is known as an electrocardiogram (ECG), which is also used to check your heart health.
 The sonographer will add some gel to the end of the transducer and place it on your skin to take echocardiographic images.
 You may be asked to hold your breath at times throughout the procedure or move into different positions lying down to get different images.

 A TEE is a more invasive procedure that requires preparation.
 You’ll be given medications to help you relax during the procedure, so you’ll need to have someone to drive you home.
 You also won’t be able to eat or drink for at least six hours before your TEE.

-When you arrive at the hospital or clinic, your cardiology team will likely have you put on a hospital gown, and then they’ll place patches for an ECG.
-You might be given a numbing spray or a solution to gargle.
-An IV line will be placed in your arm to give you medication for sedation.
-Once you’re comfortable and relaxed, the TEE probe will be placed down your throat, and the physician will take the images they need.
+When you arrive at the hospital or clinic, your cardiology team will likely have you change into a hospital gown, and then they’ll place patches on your chest for an ECG.
+You might be given a numbing spray or a liquid to gargle.
+An intravenous line will be placed in your arm to give you medicine to help you relax.
+Once you’re comfortable, the doctor will gently place the TEE probe down your throat and begin taking images of your heart.

-After your echocardiogram, your cardiologist or health care team will follow up with you on the findings.
-They’ll likely discuss the next steps and a management or treatment plan with you if you are given a diagnosis of HCM.
-Sometimes, the echocardiographic findings guide your cardiologist on what treatments you may need.
+After your echocardiogram, your cardiologist or healthcare team will follow up with you on the findings.
+They’ll likely discuss the next steps and a management or treatment plan with you if you’re given a diagnosis of HCM.
+Your echocardiogram results may help your cardiologist choose the best treatment plan for you.

 Have you had an echocardiogram to diagnose your HCM?
 What was the process like for you?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.